rascmatt/json-path-finder/README.md

 <img src="img.png" alt="JSON Path Finder Screenshot" width="700"/>

+## Live Demo

+You can access a live demo of the JSON Path Finder at [https://rascmatt.github.io/](https://rascmatt.github.io/).

 ## How to Use

 1. Open the JSON Path Finder in your browser.